Devanathaswamy temple, Thiruvanthipuram

 The temple in its current form is believed to have been built during the Medieval Cholas, with later expansion from Pandyas, Hoysala Empire and Vijayanagara Empire.
-The temple has fifty inscriptions from Kulothunga Chola I (1070–1120), Vikrama Chola (1118–1135), Rajaraja Chola III (1216–1256), Jatavarman Sundara Pandyan (1251–1268), Vikrama Pandya, Vira Pandya III, Vijayanagara king Achyuta Deva Raya (1529–1542 CE) and Koperunjinga.
+The temple has fifty inscriptions from Kulothunga Chola I (1070–1120 CE), Vikrama Chola (1118–1135 CE), Rajaraja Chola III (1216–1256 CE), Jatavarman Sundara Pandyan (1251–1268 CE), Vikrama Pandya, Vira Pandya III, Vijayanagara king Achyuta Deva Raya (1529–1542 CE) and Koperunjinga and many other rulers.

 A granite wall surrounds the temple, enclosing all its shrines and bodies of water.
 The rajagopuram, the temple's gateway tower has five tiers and raises to a height of 60 ft.

 Devanathaswamy is believed to have appeared to Adishesha (the serpent-mount of Vishnu), the sage Markandeya, and the Hindu god Indra.
 Six daily rituals and three yearly festivals are held at the temple, of which the chariot festival, celebrated during the Tamil month of Chittirai (March–April), is the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

+Case in Madras High Court pertaining to removal of Christian School on this temple's land.